 Bug warning: Release 1.8 has broken the normalization of the Voigt function.
-Do not use releases 1.8 and 1.9.
-They will be soon replaced by a corrected release 1.10.
+Do not use releases 1.8 to 1.10.
+Everything is corrected in release 1.11.

 On current GNU/Linux systems, the man page complex(7) has a “see also” section that lists complex mathematical functions like cabs(3), cacos(3), and so on.
 Among them, there is a complex error function.
 However, its manual page cerf(3) describes the functions cerf and cerfc as “unimplemented” and “reserved for future use”.
 The present library libcerf provides the missing implementation, along with a related functions.
 It comes with a set of man pages, including a page cerf(3) that overwrites the standard one.

 In the following, “complex” stands for the C99 data type “double _Complex”:

 The library libcerf is written in C. It can be compiled as C code (default) or as C++ code (with option -DCERF_CPP=ON).
 Compilation as C++ is useful especially under MS Windows because as per 2018 the C compiler of Visual Studio does not support C90, nor any newer language standard, and is unable to cope with complex numbers.